Bibliome/alvisir/README.md

 # Download

-Clone the git repository or download from https://github.com/Bibliome/alvisnlp
+Clone the git repository or download from https://github.com/Bibliome/alvisir

 # Build and install from the package homedir

-`mvn clean assembly:assembly`
+`mvn clean package`

 # Command-line interface